-Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash and cash equivalents at two U.S. commercial banks that management believes are of high credit quality.
-Cash and cash equivalents deposited with these commercial banks exceeded the Federal Deposit Insurance Corporation insurable limit at December 31, 2017 and 2016.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash and cash equivalents at one U.S. commercial bank that management believes is of high credit quality.
+Cash and cash equivalents deposited with these commercial banks exceeded the Federal Deposit Insurance Corporation insurable limit at December 31, 2018 and 2017.
 The Company expects the maintenance of balances in excess of insurable limits will continue.